 This means you don’t need to graduate high school to start college, but you can effectively be a drop-out or a non-graduate to start a college degree – so long as you pay the fees.

 How Early Can I Graduate High School?

-- you can finish high school at age 16 or 17 without graduating and enter college or a trade directly by enrolling in an online college or trade school near you
+- you can finish high school at age 16 or 17 without graduating and enter college or trade directly by enrolling in an online college or trade school.

 Do I Have to Move Away from Home to Study College?